suckrowPierre/DiffuseSynth/README.md

 4. Click the "Generate" button.
 5. Select the appropriate MIDI input device.
 6. Enjoy creating and playing sounds!

+## Modelevaluation
+The effect of different torch-devices, parameters and prompts on the available pre-trained models are displayed [here](https://suckrowpierre.github.io/TtPS.github.io/)

 ## Credits